benoitc/gunicorn/doc/site/installation.rst

 Installing from source
 ----------------------

-You can install Gunicorn from source as simply as you would install any other Python package.
+You can install Gunicorn from source just as you would install any other Python package.
 Gunicorn uses setuptools which will automatically fetch all dependencies (including setuptools itself).